engsadeem/CertChain/README.md

 CertChain supports two run modes while using the **same MySQL database and shared certificate storage**.

+The required `.env` file is provided separately with the project team.

 ## Requirements

 ### Docker Mode